 In the case of CrediBook, they started out as a bookkeeping app enabling merchants to better manage their cash flow and SKUs, but with the launch of CrediMart in 2021, began to focus more specifically on enabling transactions and operations management for the wholesaler segment and now building the operating software for wholesalers in Indonesia.

-This trajectory is interesting compared to the ones we’ve discussed previously because compared to picking a specific value chain segment from the get-go as in the case of Wifkain or FishLog, CrediBook cast a wide net with their bookkeeping app then discovered the wholesaler pain point amidst their growing user base of SME business owners.
+This trajectory is interesting compared to the ones we’ve discussed previously because compared to picking a specific value chain segment from the get-go, CrediBook cast a wide net with their bookkeeping app then discovered the wholesaler pain point amidst their growing user base of SME business owners.

 That said, it still applies the principle of “progression” we just discussed, where they tied their product development to the growth (or in this story, the other pain points) of their existing customers.